patrickbelanger/gpt-story-planner/README.md

 * Create a pull request from your fork to the main repository

 # License
-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0.
 See the LICENSE file for more details.

 Acknowledgements
 ChatGPT by OpenAI